mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

 # Vehicle-Digital-Twin-Solution
-MongoDB and AWS integration for connected vehicles
+MongoDB and AWS integration for connected vehicles.

 # Intro